RIT-EVT/rampup/datasheets/datasheets.md

 in this call.

-After that, you will need to properly convert the output, in a ratio of 1 to 0.078125.
+After that, you will need to properly convert the output, in a ratio of 1 to 7.8125 (34.56 °C would be stored as 3456 m°C).
 If you are having issues with losing data, make sure to use a temporary variable of larger scale, like a uint32_t or uint64_t (32 or 64 bit integer).

 ## MAX22530 Datasheet